Christian-kam/sagemaker-custom-project-templates/s3_templates/mlops-github-actions/README.md

 ### 7. GitHub Repository Setup

 #### Repository Structure
-Copy the contents of the `seedcode/` directory to the root of your GitHub repository:
+Copy the contents of the `seedcode/` directory to the root of your GitHub repository, inluding `.github/workflows` (see the following screenshot):
 ```
 your-repo/
 ├── .github/